jeertmans/manim-tutorial/README.md

 ## Prerequisites

 For this tutorial to be successfully followed, you need a working Python installation, whose version is above or equal to 3.8 (¹).
-See [here](https://www.python.org/downloads/) to install Python.
+See [here](https://www.python.org/downloads/) how to install Python.

 Then, it is highly recommended, but not mandatory, to create a virtual environment (venv) and to install Python modules in it.
 If you don't know venv is, please check [this page](https://docs.python.org/3/tutorial/venv.html).